The Best Things To Do In Benidorm

 Levante Beach is one of the most popular beaches in Benidorm, and it’s easy to see why.
 The beach is well-maintained and offers stunning views of the Mediterranean Sea.

-Whether you’re looking to relax or to have some fun in the sun, Levante Beach is the perfect spot.
+Whether you’re looking to relax or have fun in the sun, Levante Beach is the perfect spot.

-This urban beach runs for over two kilometres, from Punta Pinet to Punta Canfali, and features golden sand and crystal-clear waters.
+This urban beach, from Punta Pinet to Punta Canfali, runs over two kilometres and features golden sand and crystal-clear waters.

-Thanks to its south-facing orientation, Levante Beach enjoys the sun all day long, making it the perfect place to relax and soak up the Mediterranean atmosphere.
+Thanks to its south-facing orientation, Levante Beach enjoys the sun all day, making it the perfect place to relax and soak up the Mediterranean atmosphere.

-The beach also has excellent facilities, including lifeguards, sun loungers, and showers, as well as a vibrant promenade full of bars and restaurants.
+The beach also has excellent facilities, including lifeguards, sun loungers, showers, and a vibrant promenade full of bars and restaurants.

 Poniente Beach